NASA-Planetary-Science/sbpy/docs/sbpy/bib.rst

 Please note that the NASA ADS API is still experimental and suffers from hickups.
 Queries might fail, leading to warnings.
 If you perform a query, please check if there are any warning messages included.
-If so, please re-try the query until it is successfull.
+If so, please re-try the query until it is successful.

 Other bibliography styles, for instance in accordance to specific journal rules, can be readily implemented.